agbomonica/nexter/README.md

 ### Tools & web technologies used:

 - SASS: sass is a CSS preprocessor that enable developers write cleaner and maintainable codes.
 It helps to keep large stylesheets well organized with advanced feature supports like variables, mathematical operators, inheritance, nesting of selectors to avoid code repeatition, mixins that enables developers write reusuable codes, functions and control directives.
-All CSS codes written in SASS is compiled into CSS.
+Codes written in SASS is compiled into CSS.

 - Responsive grid and flexbox layouts.